pbain63/Project_calculator/README.md

 # Project_calculator
-A HTML5, CSS, JS based calcutator is created
+A HTML5, CSS, JS based calculator is created